designer-brands/lod/readme.md

 # lod

 A lightweight version of lodash.
-Unused stuff and 'ash' are removed for simplicity.
+Unused stuff and "ash" are removed for simplicity.

 ## Development